A Front-of-House Charter for Change

 The Museums Association is working with Front of House in Museums (FoHMuseums) to co-create a Charter for Change specifically for front-of-house workers (FoH).

 The past year has shown how vital FoH are to the museum sector, but also exposed the challenges and vulnerability of those workers.
-Their experiences have varied across the sector and throughout the last 11 months.
+Their experiences have varied across the sector and throughout the pandemic.

 Our research as a network has consistently shown that FoH are more likely to feel undervalued and have less impact on the sector, this needs to change.
 Covid-19 has highlighted that the sector deeply depends on FoH.